-One of the greatest challenges that HR leaders and recruitment agencies in Singapore face today is the rapid pace with which workplace demographics are changing both locally and globally.
+One of the greatest challenges that HR leaders and recruitment agencies in Malaysia face today is the rapid pace with which workplace demographics are changing both locally and globally.
 The emerging markets, advances in technology and cultural evolution will continue to play a major role in shaping a more complex corporate ecosystem and create new barriers in recruitment and talent retention in years to come.

 The term “Workplace Diversity and Inclusion” is a trend and business leaders all around the world are jumping aboard the bandwagon to seek a more creative, collaborative and cohesive workplace for all their employees.